Available With Criteria Available Filter With Criteria Available Not Criteria NotAvaiable Not Criteria NotAvailable With Criteria

 Birding Buddies

 (3-12 yrs.)
 Walk alongside a naturalist and a group of youth birders as you learn new tricks to identify the birds around you.
-Develop new skills such as using binoculars, identifying birds with a field guide, and writing down observations in your own birding journal.
+Develop new skills such as using binoculars, identifying birds with a field guide and writing down observations in your own birding journal.
 Journals will be provided, but participants are welcome to bring their own if they prefer.

 Birding by Kayak-Single (13-Adult)

 (13-Adult) Enjoy a naturalist-led birding trip by kayak.
-Park Authority lakes are home to more than 100 species of birds and holds many unique habitats.
+Park Authority lakes are home to more than 100 species of birds and hold many unique habitats.
 See how these small vessels can provide a closer look into the world of birds.
 Travel in a one-person kayak.

 Birding for Beginners (12-Adult)